jbiason/blog/content/books/things-i-learnt/document-is-contract/index.md

 tags = ["en-au", "books", "things i learnt", "documentation", "contracts"]
 +++

-When you start the code by [writing the documentation](/books/things-i-learnt/steps-as-comments), you're actually making a contract (probably with your future self): I'm saying this function does _this_ and _this_ is what it does.
+When you start the code by [writing the general flow as steps](/books/things-i-learnt/steps-as-comments) and making each step a function, you're actually making a contract (probably with your future self):
+I'm saying this function does _this_ and _this_ is what it does.

 <!-- more -->

-Remember that the documentation must be a clear explanation of what your code _is_ doing; remember that good messages will make [reading the code only by the function documentation](/books/things-i-learnt/document-id) should be clear.
+Remember that the documentation must be a clear explanation of what your code _is_ doing and _why_ it exists; remember that good messages will make [reading the code only by the function documentation](/books/things-i-learnt/document-id) should be clear.

-A function called `mult`, documented as "Get the value and multiply by 2" but, when you look at the code, it does multiply by 2, but sends the result through the network or even just asks a remote service to multiply the incoming result by 2, is clearly breaking its contract.
+A function called `mult`, documented as "Get the value and multiply by 2" but, when you look at the code, it does multiply by 2, but also sends the result through the network or even just asks a remote service to multiply the incoming result by 2, is clearly breaking its contract.
 It's not just multiplying by 2, it's doing more than just that, or it's asking someone else to manipulate the value.

 Now, what happens when this kind of thing happens?